 Code EE • 70 Days •

-The Expedition Everest is filled with great physical and mental challenges.
-The satisfaction of being able to climb through such trepidations, is unparalleled.
-It checks off everything you’d want in an expedition in the Himalayas- breathtaking views, adventure, challenges and a once-in-a-lifetime experience.
+The Expedition Everest is great and challenging way to the zenith of the Everest which is full of physical and mental challenges.
+The satisfaction of being able to climb through such trepidation, is unparalleled.
+Offering breathtaking views, adventure, challenges and a once-in-a-lifetime experience, Everest Expedition is Himalayan paradise.

-For this expedition to Everest, we will establish our Base Camp at 5300m at base of the great Khumbu Icefall before making our way to Camp I at 6200m.
-We will then climb towards Camp II at 6600m which is in the middle of the Western Cwm.
-After that, we will make our way up the Lhotse face to Camp III at 7200m.
-And finally, we will climb up from the South Col to Camp IV, which is at 8000m, before making our ultimate push to the summit of Mt.
+For Expedition Everest, we will establish our Base Camp at 5300 m height at base of the great Khumbu Ice fall before making our way to Camp I at 6200 m.
+We will then climb towards Camp II at 6600 m which is in the middle of the Western Cwm(The Western Cwm is a broad, flat, gently undulating glacial valley basin terminating at the foot of the Lhotse Face of Mount Everest).
+After that we will move our way up the Lhotse face to Camp III at 7200 m.
+And finally, we will climb up from the South Col to Camp IV, which is at 8000 m, before making our ultimate push to the summit of Mt.
 Everest.

-For this expedition, we shall set up an Expedition base camp that will be permanent, that is, the base camp stays put all throughout the expedition.
-Every member will be provided a personal tent with Exped down filled mattress.
-There will be a large dining hall with chairs and tables.
-The dining room will be carpeted, heated and lit by solar electricity.
+For this expedition, we shall set up an Expedition base camp that will be permanent.
+While you are staying in the base camp, you will be offered a personal tent with Expend down filled mattress.
+Not only this, there will be a large dining hall with chairs and tables.
+In the dining room, there will be a carpet, heated and lit by solar electricity.
 There will be internet facilities as well.
 All this, just to make your stay at base camp as comfortable as possible.
 We provide hygienic shower and toilet.
 Every climbing staff will have their own tent along with kitchen and store tents.
 We will also have a great expedition cook at the base camp who will provide you with nutritious and nourishing meals required for the trek.
 There will also be an expedition team manager to arrange all the required logistics essential for a successful expedition.

 We provide you with essential climbing gears like high-altitude tents, solar lights, carpeted dining tents with chairs and tables, oxygen, mask and regulators, climbing ropes etc. We provide nourishing and hygienically prepared food at both base and advanced base camps during your Everest expedition.
 Plenty high-altitude foods will be provided at higher camps.
 Unlike other expedition operators, we don’t charge our climbers extra for all the expedition load ferries from base camp to all the higher camps.